anssilaitila/shared-files/README.txt

 Shared Files plugin offers the feature of opening YouTube videos or image files in a lightbox preview.
 Lightbox previews offer a number of benefits including the ability to customize, add content and update it when necessary, flexibility in location placement, and most importantly high visibility.

-= Front-end file upload =
+= Frontend file upload =

 An exciting feature of the Shared Files WordPress file-sharing plugin is the ability of users or visitors to upload files.
 So any of the users having access can upload files right from the front end having their own contribution to a vast depository of website files.

-It is critical to allow both visitors and users to upload files/documents, particularly allowing to do it from the front-end as it requires the least effort.
+It is critical to allow both visitors and users to upload files/documents, particularly allowing to do it from the frontend as it requires the least effort.

 = Share Files =